krahets/hello-algo/en/docs/chapter_array_and_linkedlist/list.md

 # List

-<u>A list</u> is an abstract data structure concept that represents an ordered collection of elements, supporting operations such as element access, modification, insertion, deletion, and traversal, without requiring users to consider capacity limitations.
+A <u>list</u> is an abstract data structure concept that represents an ordered collection of elements, supporting operations such as element access, modification, insertion, deletion, and traversal, without requiring users to consider capacity limitations.
 Lists can be implemented based on linked lists or arrays.

 - A linked list can naturally be viewed as a list, supporting element insertion, deletion, search, and modification operations, and can flexibly expand dynamically.
 - An array also supports element insertion, deletion, search, and modification, but since its length is immutable, it can only be viewed as a list with length limitations.